smcclab/smc-course/_deliverables/03-lens-performance.md

 link 02-outline.md %})) are:

-- technical quality & ambition of your artefact/performance with regards to the fundamental concepts in music computing covered in this course, including digital synthesis, algorithmic composition and musical interface design
+- technical quality & ambition of your artefact/performance with regards to the fundamental concepts in computer music covered in this course, including digital synthesis, algorithmic composition and musical interface design

 - demonstrated potential for expression during live performance, i.e. level of